 Falls prevention therapy is a multifaceted approach using interventions to reduce the risk of falling with physical activity.
-The exercise programs which are successful include a sufficient intensity to build muscle strength.
-Activities may include, strengthening, flexibility activities and dynamic balance training such as Tai Chi techniques.
+Successful exercise programs include enough intensity to build muscle strength.
+Activities may include strengthening, flexibility activities and dynamic balance training — such as tai chi techniques.
 Treatment can be performed in groups or individually.

 Who is falls prevention therapy for?

-Research indicates that a cumulative effect of multiple interacting factors increases a fall risk in any one individual.
+Research indicates that a combination of many interacting factors can increase a person’s fall risk.
 Some of these risk factors include:

 What does falls prevention therapy involve?

 A fall prevention program will focus on the multiple factors that can lead to increased fall risk.
-Patients will be evaluated to determine chance of risk for calling and a personal program will be developed.
-Treatment may include: core strengthening, balance retraining and functional activity training.
+Healthcare providers will evaluate you to determine your fall risk and develop a personalized program to help you succeed in treatment.
+Treatment methods may include core strengthening, balance retraining and functional activity training.

 How long will falls prevention therapy take?

-Falls prevention is a long term therapy which requires work with a physical therapist individually or in a group or community exercise program.
-Treatment length can vary dependent on individual needs.
+Falls prevention is a long-term therapy that requires you to work with a physical therapist, either one-on-one or in a group or community exercise program.
+Treatment length can vary depending on your needs.

 What type of recovery/outcome can I expect from falls prevention therapy?

-- To provide information on creating a safe environment
+- Provide information on creating a safe environment.

-- Build strength and endurance with an exercise program which continues outside the therapy setting
+- Build strength and endurance with an exercise program that continues outside the therapy setting.

 - Implement lifestyle changes that address ongoing risk factors — including medication review, regular hearing and vision testing and physical activity.